 Duck Creek was founded in 2000 in Bolivar, Missouri, and has grown to serve more than 60 clients in North America and the UK, processing all commercial, personal, and specialty lines of business.
 Duck Creek employees include some of the most experienced professionals in the insurance solution software industry.
 Duck Creek also has offices in Columbia, South Carolina; Farmington, Connecticut; and Surrey, United Kingdom.

-,” said Steve Hall, president and CEO of Duck Creek.
-“The two companies By joining Accenture, we will bolster our continued commitment to our customers and the insurance industry.”
+“The combination of Duck Creek’s and Accenture’s P&C software will create one of the most robust and comprehensive platforms available in the market,” said Steve Hall, president and CEO of Duck Creek.
+“The two companies will bring together a powerful set of industry skills, technology services and implementation capabilities for P&C insurance clients, who will also benefit from additional experience, scale and R&D investment.
+By joining Accenture, we will bolster our continued commitment to our customers and the insurance industry.”

 Accenture is a global management consulting, technology services and outsourcing company, with more than 223,000 people serving clients in more than 120 countries.
 Combining unparalleled experience, comprehensive capabilities across all industries and business functions, and extensive research on the world’s most successful companies, Accenture collaborates with clients to help them become high-performance businesses and governments.
 The company generated net revenues of US$21.6 billion for the fiscal year ended Aug.
 31, 2010.
 Its home page is www.accenture.com.